Executive Editor & Publisher, The Patriot Post

 Placing a high premium on his family's military heritage, Alexander volunteered for military service in 1979 during the Iran hostage crisis, but his aspiration to become a Naval aviator was cut short due to a disqualifying injury.

 He went on to earn graduate degrees in both psychology and public affairs, and is the recipient of certifications from both military and civilian professional advancement programs.
 He is a graduate of the National Defense University and annual participant of national security forums at both the Air and Naval War Colleges.

 Alexander received an executive level appointment to a national security post under President Ronald Reagan, and was reappointed to that post under President George H. W. Bush, Bill Clinton and President George W. Bush.
 He resigned that appointment in 2012 after the re-election of Barack Obama.

 Between 1987 and 1996, he consulted with presidential and congressional campaigns on topics ranging from critical national security interests to policy issues regarding the First, Second and Tenth Amendments to our Constitution.

 In 1996, Alexander merged his interests in history, policy and national security, and launched the online journal The Federalist — now published as The Patriot Post.
 (Read more about The Patriot Post.)

 Mark Alexander is a Life Member of the Naval Institute and Air Force Association, and supporting member of their academic foundations.
 He is a Life Member of the National Rifle Association and a professional member of other associations.
-He serves on the national boards of several organizations, including the National Medal of Honor Heritage Center.
-He is a member of the Council for National Policy and a Heritage Foundation Associate.
-He has held leadership positions with the Boy Scouts of America as an Executive Council Member and Troop leader.
-Alexander and his family reside in the eastern mountains of the Great State of Tennessee.
+He serves on local, state and national organization boards.
+He and his family reside in the eastern mountains of the Great State of Tennessee.